Fast, Easy and Affordable

 Pass The Test The First Time

 Don’t spend time in an expensive classroom course or money on gas to get there.
-This is the fastest and most economical way to complete your Virginia Contractor Basic Business course and to prepare for your Virginia Building Technical Exam.
+This is the fastest and most economical way to complete your Virginia Contractor Basic Business course and to prepare for your Virginia Building Technical Exam or Virginia Home Improvement Contracting Exam.
 Get started immediately and come and go as you please.
 All of our licensing exam preparation courses come with a toll free “Ask the Instructor” hotline and a 100% Money Back Guarantee.

 NEW 2013 Requirement: Class C License Holders Now Have To Pass Exam! (scroll down for details)